nfrechette/nfrechette.github.io/_posts/2015-06-11-vmem_linear_allocator.md

 layout: post
 title: Virtual memory aware linear allocator
 ---
 This allocator is a variant of the [linear allocator]({% post_url 2015-05-21-linear_allocator %}) we covered last time and again it serves to introduce a few important concepts to allocators.
-Today we cover the [virtual memory aware linear memory allocator](https://github.com/nfrechette/gin/blob/master/include/gin/vmem_linear_allocator.h).
+Today we cover the virtual memory aware linear memory allocator ([code](https://github.com/nfrechette/gin/blob/master/include/gin/vmem_linear_allocator.h)).

 ### How it works